 ]]>

-COVID-19 Impacts: Subcontractor and Supplier Survey Results /covid-19-impact-subcontractor-and-supplier-feedback-perspective/ Fri, 12 Jun 2020 17:24:01 +0000 /?p=12494 The current situation regarding COVID-19 and its impact on our industry continues to evolve.
+COVID-19 Impacts: Subcontractor and Supplier Survey Results /covid-19-impact-subcontractor-and-supplier-feedback-perspective/?utm_source=rss&utm_medium=rss&utm_campaign=covid-19-impact-subcontractor-and-supplier-feedback-perspective Fri, 12 Jun 2020 17:24:01 +0000 /?p=12494 The current situation regarding COVID-19 and its impact on our industry continues to evolve.
 In an effort to better understand these project impacts we surveyed over 250 trusted subcontractor and vendor partners from across the Northeast, DC, and NY.
 Below we summarize the trends and key takeaways.
 COVID-19 Impacts: Subcontractor… More >

 The post COVID-19 Impacts: Subcontractor and Supplier Survey Results appeared first on Consigli Construction.